Physics (PHYS)

 Course usage information

 PHYS 353.
-Foundations of Physics II.
+Thermal Physics and Statistical Mechanics II.
 4 Credits.

 Thermal radiation; Maxell-Boltzmann statistics; Fermi and Bose gases; phase transitions.
 Sequence.